 Sorry, our campground has no swimming pool or hot tub.
 But, we are only a 10min. walk to Watson Lake for games and fun!
+No swimming at any of the city lakes.
 No cable TV, but we get 20HD channels over the air.
+No fire-pits or barbecues at your campsites.
+We do allow you to bring a propane fire-pit.
 Currently, we have no recreation area, but our campground is surrounded by the Granite Dells.

-Only 5-10 minute walk to Watson Lake Park from your Campsite.
+Only 10 minute walk to Watson Lake Park from your campsite.
 10-15 minute walk to the water’s edge.

 Summer Hours: (Memorial day thru Labor day) 6:00 A.M. – 10:00 P.M..
 Winter Hours: 7:00 A.M. – Sunset.